gtech-mulearn/IEEE-LAUNCHPAD/TEMPLATE.md

 #### Career Plan:

 - outline your immediate and longer-term plans to contribute to making the Kerala Startup Ecosystem better.
-Share your thoughts on how Kerala can excel in the Technology Startup Ecosystem for the future.

 #### Thoughts on Kerala's Tech Ecosystem: